 - 2 tablespoons Tamari (I use low sodium)

 - 1 – 2 tablespoons coconut nectar or maple syrup

-De-stem the cauliflower and cut into large chunks.
-Using a box grater, shred the chunks into rice size bits (I do this in a large bowl to contain the flying bits).
-Using a fresh tea towel, press any water out of the cauliflower (you can use paper towels but they often shred so be careful).
+De-stem the cauliflower and cut head into large chunks.
+Using a box grater, shred the chunks into rice size bits (I do this in a large bowl to minimize the mess).
+Using a fresh tea towel, press any water out of the cauliflower (you can use paper towels but they rip so be careful).
 Prepare the other vegetables and set aside.

 Heat a large skillet over med-high heat.
 Add 1-2 tablespoons of toasted sesame oil.
-Add scallions (if using) shiitakes and stir fry for 4/5 minutes.
+Add scallions and shiitakes and stir fry for 4/5 minutes.
 While these are cooking prepare the sauce.

-Add the peas, carrots and cauliflower and and cook for 5 minutes.
-Add the sauce (and other vegetables) and cook a few more minutes or until tender.
-Taste and adjust seasonings as needed.
+Add the peas, carrots and cauliflower and cook for 5 minutes.
+Add the sauce, sprouts, Bok choy and tofu if using and cook a few more minutes or until tender.
+Taste and adjust as needed.